I have never used InDesign in my life.

 I like to believe that those initial designs were just scratching the surface of what the creative can be; so when the redesign comes, we are more comfortable with the brand, have a feel for the client’s more descriptive behavior and a better definition for expectations.

 These redesigns show better comprehension and the ability to be flexible in our workload, efforts and abilities.

 As a writer, I compare this to a heavy edit on a rough draft.
 I mean, how many times has something gone public on the first draft?
 It never happens — and the same could be said about a design.

 Designers have such an eye for art.
-It’s embedded in their talents and art — in one form or another — is probably what led them in this line of work and having the title they have.
+It’s embedded in their talents, and art — in one form or another — is probably what led them to this line of work and having the title they have.

 Showing off that artistic eye in a way that feels organic to the client ask is the perfect balance between good design and personal satisfaction.
 What I mean by that is designers who look at assignments as a way to satisfy their creative itch are the ones who are happiest in what they produce — and clients can typically see the extra effort.

 The best designs come from a design process where the designer doesn’t just see a picture on a page — but sees the client work as a puzzle worth solving.

 I love seeing extra effort being put in a simple layout because it reflects well on the agency.
 A simple ask done strategically lets clients see we’re dedicated to their brand and elevating their communication efforts.

 At times, designs can feel repetitive.
 The best designs challenge against complacency to reveal a smarter option for the client.

 Clients come to us because they are stuck and need us to come up with a solution.
 That solution comes to fruition largely because of the designers.
 They reanimate half-baked ideas and make impossible deadlines possible through dedication, motivation and talent — it’s something that is never truly understood or respected until you’re shoulder to shoulder seeing them in action.